Hespeler Heritage Conservation District Study

 Share Hespeler Heritage Conservation District Study on Facebook Share Hespeler Heritage Conservation District Study on Twitter Share Hespeler Heritage Conservation District Study on Linkedin Email Hespeler Heritage Conservation District Study link

-The Ontario Heritage Act enables the City of Cambridge to designate properties or areas of significance as a Heritage Conservation District (HCD).
-This is done through a designation by-law and can apply to individual properties (Part IV) or a neighbourhood or district (Part V).
+The Ontario Heritage Act enables the City of Cambridge to designate areas of significance as Heritage Conservation Districts (HCDs).
+This is done through a designation by-law and applies broadly to properties located within a specified neighbourhood or area.
 Heritage designation is a way for the community to honour and protect these areas of cultural heritage value.

 We want your input on the Hespeler Heritage Conservation District (HCD) Study.